Is your mind capable of healing your body? Are plain sugar pills as effective as prescription drugs?

 The Big Fight: Placebo vs. Prozac

-Briefly, Prozac is perhaps the most famous antidepressant ever, and has been prescribed to over 50 million people worldwide.
-In 1989, Prozac made the news as one man, Joseph Wesbecker, wounded 12 people and killed eight, before killing himself.
+Briefly, Prozac is perhaps the most famous antidepressant ever.
+It has been prescribed to over 50 million people worldwide.

 Martin Seligman in a widely cited chapter titled Positive Psychology, Positive Prevention, and Positive Therapy, quoted the above study and wrote: